MicrosoftDocs/win32/desktop-src/medfound/mfpkey-fourccproperty.md

 ---
-Description: Specifies the FOURCC that identifies the encoder you want to use. ms.assetid: c03da576-cb58-4686-af6f-9575520c759c
+description: Specifies the FOURCC that identifies the encoder you want to use. ms.assetid: c03da576-cb58-4686-af6f-9575520c759c
 title: MFPKEY_FOURCC Property (Wmcodecdsp.h)
 ms.topic: reference